YonSci/gdp-nowcasting-ml/_episodes/04-data-quality-preprocessing.md

 # df_fill_min
 ```

-#### Plot the original GDP and with the imputed data using Mean imputation method
+#### Plot the original GDP with the imputed data using Mean imputation method

 ```python
 trace_imputed = go.Scatter(